Pylons/deform/docs/serialization.rst

 - Deform passes the resulting :term:`cstruct` to the root schema node's ``deserialize`` method to generate an :term:`appstruct`.
   This may result in a validation error.
-If a validation error occurs, the form may be re-rendered with error markers in place.
+If a validation error occurs, the form may be rerendered with error markers in place.

 If you were to attempt to produce a high-level overview diagram this process, it might look like this: